Make Sure the Eviction Prevention Program (EPP) is Funded in the Budget: Only Days Left!

 We’re standing with renters who need a chance at affordability, and we need you in this corner too.

 Corporate landlords and wealthy developers have loud voices in Augusta.
 Renters with low income?
 Not so much.
-Let Augusta know Maine people are watching.
-Ask lawmakers who are writing the state budget (members of the Appropriations Committee) to fund eviction prevention now!
+Now is the time to let Augusta know Maine people are watching.
+Ask lawmakers who in the next hours and says are discussing and writing the state budget (members of the Appropriations Committee) to fund eviction prevention now!

 Curious about how (and where) EPP is helping?
 Read more in our fact sheet.